ztachip/ztachip/Documentation/tensor_programmer_guide.md

 These functions operate on tensors allocated within PCORE memory space.

-Input and results associated with tensor operators are then transfered to/from PCORE memory space to/from external DDR or sratch-pad memory space by TensorEngine under the instructions of tensor program.
+Input and results associated with tensor operators are then transferred to/from PCORE memory space to/from external DDR or scratch-pad memory space by TensorEngine under the instructions of tensor program.

 ### Syntax